ag-grid/ag-mcp/README.md

 #### Migrations & Upgrades

-The `upgrade_grid` prompt creates a step by step plan to help migrate from your current version to the provided version.
+The `upgrade-grid` prompt creates a step by step plan to help migrate from your current version to the provided version.
 This is given to the LLM to execute, calling back to the MCP server as needed.
 It takes a version by version approach, making sure each version is correct before continuing.

 ### Config

 Config, such as project roots and versions, is stored in your cache folder.
 For example, in MacOS it will be stored in `~/Library/Preferences/ag-mcp`.

-## Resources (Docs, API & Example Search)
+### Resources (Docs, API & Example Search)

 The core feature of the AG MCP Server is an LLM optimized search tool which will provide documentation, examples, and API definitions/interfaces.
 The content is provided in a condensed markdown so as to minimise the amount of context used, and not overwhelm the LLM.